-When you look at it that way, inheriting a family business is kind of like starting the climb to Mount Everest halfway up.
-While it takes hard work, diligence and some entrepreneurial spirit to keep the climb on track, you’ve got a huge advantage on people who start from scratch.
+Inheriting a family business is kind of like starting to climb Mount Everest halfway up.
+It certainly takes hard work, diligence and some entrepreneurial spirit to keep the climb on track.
+But you’ve got a huge advantage on people who start from scratch.

 A Mid-Career Start

 Most of us start our careers at the bottom and spend years working our way to a position of leadership.
 Taking over the family business allows you the flexibility to skip the grunt work and get right to the good stuff.
-While that might mean missing out on valuable learning experiences, you’ve got the aforementioned former owner on speed dial to help hand down the hard lessons so you don’t have to make the same mistakes.
+While that might mean missing out on valuable learning experiences, you’ve got the aforementioned former owner on speed dial.
+With them handing down the hard lessons, you won’t make the same mistakes.

 A Career with Meaning

-While the chemical distribution business isn’t necessarily a thrill ride in and of itself, my husband was intrigued with the idea of building on his Dad’s legacy.
-Owning a business, contributing to the economy and providing jobs in the community is a fulfilling way to earn a living.
+Owning a business, contributing to the economy and providing jobs for your community is a fulfilling way to earn a living.
 And there’s an additional element of pride when you’re carrying on a tradition.

 With great power comes great responsibility.
-Becoming an employer and taking on a legacy operation locks you into a career, all but eliminating the possibility of a seamless transition to other work possibilities.
-Steve was at the very beginning of his career and was open to all kinds of applications of his skills and talent.
-Taking on the family business would narrow his own potential for finding meaningful work on his own terms.
+Becoming an employer and taking on a legacy operation locks you into a career, eliminating the possibility of a seamless transition to other work possibilities.
+Taking on the family business narrows your potential career path.

-If you’re jumping into the family business, you’ll perpetually be known as the “owner’s offspring.”
-While there are advantages to that lofty position, there is the potential for an identity crisis, not to mention possible friction with established employees, suppliers and clients who may believe you haven’t earned the right to be the boss.
+If you’re jumping into the family business, you’ll perpetually be known as the owner’s offspring.
+While there are advantages to that lofty position, there is the possibility that you’ll have to manage an identity crisis.
+There’s also potential for friction with established employees, suppliers and clients who may believe you haven’t earned the right to be the boss.

 In Steve’s case, a fresh engineering degree was not a great qualifier for becoming the president of a mid-sized company.
-While he understood the business to some extent, he had not apprenticed for his dad and certainly didn’t have business experience or training.
-Though the company was stable enough to withstand some of his learning curve, it would have been a challenge for everyone, including employees.
+While he understood the business to some extent, he hadn’t apprenticed for his dad and certainly didn’t have business experience or training.
+If you don’t have business training or experience in the industry, the learning curve could be steep.

 - Draw up a mock business plan for the company under your management.
 The act of writing your vision will clarify your thinking and help you decide if you’re excited about the prospect of building on your family’s success—or if it feels like a burden you’d rather not take on.

-- Be flexible.
 You’re not starting your own business—you’re carrying on the legacy of someone else’s vision.
-That doesn’t mean that you can’t make it your own in time, but it’s important to be respectful of the original business’s integrity.
-Consider building on established success rather than taking a sharp turn in another direction.
-At least at the outset.
+That doesn’t mean that you can’t make it your own in time, but it’s important to be respectful of the original business’ integrity.
+Consider building on established success rather than taking a sharp turn in another direction, at least at the outset.